 Back To Blog

-U.S. Department of Veterans Affairs administers the Post-9/11 GI Bill.
-This federal assistance includes 36 months of education benefits: full in-state public school tuition and fees (there is a national maximum rate cap for tuition and fees for attending a private college), monthly housing allowance, and an annual books and supplies stipend.
+One of the well-earned and well-deserved benefits for the fighting men and women of our country is the Post-9/11 GI Bill.
+Administered by U.S. Department of Veterans Affairs (VA), this federal program assists in transitioning our veterans back to civilian life by paying their higher education expenses—whether undergraduate or graduate school, vocational/training programs, apprenticeships, and flight training.
+The GI Bill includes 36 months of education benefits: full in-state public school tuition and fees (there is a national maximum rate cap for tuition and fees for attending a private college), monthly housing allowance if a veteran is in school more than half time, and an annual books and supplies stipend.

-If you choose not to use these benefits for your own continuing education, you can transfer their unused GI bill benefits to your dependents — spouses and children.
-The education benefits can also be divided among the dependents, to pay for their college or vocational training.
+If service members choose not to use all of these benefits for their own higher education, they can transfer unused GI bill benefits to their dependents, either their spouses or children, to pay for their college or vocational training.

 529 plans work with GI Bill benefits